mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Sybil attacks (where enough participants coordinate their activity to affect the protocol's operation) are a major concern for these protocols.
 Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

-Use of these techniques can create barriers to direct and inherited centralization.
+Use of these techniques can create barriers to proprietary and inherited centralization.
 However, depending upon the application in question, indirect and platform centralization can still be possible.

 Furthermore, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals: